igrafx/KNIME-Mining-connector/README.md

 ### Prerequisites:

 - **iGrafx Account**: To maximize the benefits of this connector, ensure you have an active iGrafx account.
 If you don't have one, please contact us to set up your account.
+- **Please make sure you have the 5.2 version of Knime as the latest release works with that version.**

 For a step-by-step guide on setting up and using the iGrafx KNIME Mining Connector, refer to the detailed tutorial in the [howto.md](https://github.com/igrafx/KNIME-Mining-connector/blob/dev/howto.md) file.